 In today’s post I am going to be sharing with you a valuable exercise that will help you boost your self esteem.
-This exercise can help you gain a new perspective on your situation and generate the emotional state you need, whether that’s self-esteem, confidence, bravery or courage–anything!
+This exercise can help you gain a new perspective on your situation and generate the emotional state you need, whether that’s self-esteem, confidence, or courage.

-- Imagine yourself stepping ‘into’ the first mentor and view yourself.
-What words of support would the mentor say to you?
+Imagine yourself stepping into the circle with the first mentor.
+What words of support would the mentor say to you about your current challenges?
 What resources does that mentor have that they could share with you to help you?

-- Now step into the circle and bring your mentor with you, along with their words of wisdom and resources.
+Now step into the circle and bring a different mentor with you, along with their words of wisdom and resources.
 Repeat the process but this time replace your mentor with your third mentor.
 Imagine what each mentor would say to you to support you.

 The great thing about this exercise is that you can use it whenever you need to.
 You don’t have to go through all the steps, but you can imagine and call in your mentor or mentors when you need them to help you grow your own resources!